shopsys/shopsys/docs/cookbook/basic-data-import.md

 ```

 !!! danger

-    The method throws an exception when [`Vat`](https://github.com/shopsys/shopsys/blob/master/packages/framework/src/Model/Pricing/Vat/Vat.php) object is not found by the given percent value.
+    The method throws an exception when [`Vat`](https://github.com/shopsys/shopsys/blob/master/packages/framework/src/Model/Pricing/Vat/Vat.php) object is not found by the given percent value.<br>
     Do not forget to handle it (e.g., skip the product data processing and log the exception).

 #### 3.7 - Extend [`VatFacade`](https://github.com/shopsys/shopsys/blob/master/packages/framework/src/Model/Pricing/Vat/VatFacade.php) and implement method `getVatByPercent()` in it